RagingMaximus/OrcaSlicer_WIKI/Calibration.md

 ![-6](https://user-images.githubusercontent.com/103989404/210139131-ee224146-b242-4c1c-ac96-35ef0ca591f1.jpg)
 ![image](https://user-images.githubusercontent.com/103989404/210139721-919be130-fbba-4e3a-aa58-8a563e8c7792.png)

-## Pressure Advance
+# Pressure Advance
 I provide two approaches to calibrating PA.
 Each method has its own Pros and Cons.

 ### Line method
 The line method is quick and straightforward to test.
 However, its accuracy highly depends on your first layer quality.
 Make you turn on your bed mesh for this test.
 Steps:
   1. Select the printer/filament/process you want to use for the calibration.
   2. Print and check the result.
-Choose the value of the most uniform line and update your PA value in the filament setting.
+You can choose the value of the most uniform line and update your PA value in the filament setting.
   3. In this test, `0.016` looks optimal.
 ![pa_line](https://user-images.githubusercontent.com/103989404/210139630-8fd189e7-aa6e-4d03-90ab-84ab0e781f81.gif)